lokeshbanthia9/mastering-c/k-and-r/chapter-1/NOTES.md

     }
     ```

-    - The function `power` is called twice by `main` inside `printf` function.
+    - The function `power` is called twice by `main` inside the `printf` function.
 Each call passes two arguments to the `power` function, which returns an integer to be formatted and printed.

-    - The first line of `power` function declares the parameter types and names, and the type of the result the function returns.
+    - The first line of the `power` function declares the parameter types, their names, and the type of the result the function returns.

     ```c
     int power(int base, int n)
     ```

-    - The names used by `power`  for its parameter are local to `power`, and are not visible to any other function.
+    - The names used by `power` for its parameter are local to `power` and are not visible to any other function.
 For instance, `i` in `power` is unrelated to `i` in `main` function.

     - Parameters are also known as *formal arguments*, and the values passed as *actual arguments*.

     - The value that `power` computes is returned to `main` by the `return` statement.
 Any expression may follow `return`.
-A `return` statement with no expression causes control to be returned to the caller, but with no value, as does *falling off the end* of a function by reaching the terminating brace.
+A `return` statement with no expression causes control to be returned to the caller but with no value, as does *falling off the end* of a function by reaching the terminating brace.

-    - Since `main` is a function like any other, it may return a value to its caller, which is in effect the environment in which the program was executed.
-Typically a return value of `0` implies normal termination, and non-zero values signal unusual or erroneous termination conditions.
+    - Since `main` is a function like any other, it may return a value to its caller, which is, in effect, the environment in which the program was executed.
+Typically, a return value of `0` implies normal termination and non-zero values signal unusual or erroneous termination conditions.

     - The `power` function declaration before `main` says that `power` is a function that expects two `int` arguments and returns an `int`.
 This declaration, which is called the *function prototype*, has to agree with the definition and uses of `power`.
 Parameter names are optional in a function prototype, so we could also have written,